Flash Hollett: Retirement

 After his record-setting season, Hollett's offensive numbers declined sharply in 1946, with the previously war-depleted NHL regaining many former stars.
 In the wake of an acrimonious contract dispute with Detroit general manager Jack Adams, he was traded to the New York Rangers, but following his wife's wishes to live closer to home in Ontario, Hollett retired from the NHL.

 He played for five more seasons in senior leagues, most notably for the Toronto Marlboros, which he led to the Allan Cup in 1950, his last in organized hockey.
 He coached the Marlboros for a single season in 1951, recording a 19–12–1 record.

 Hollett retired having scored 132 goals and 181 assists for 313 points in 565 NHL games; at the time of his retirement, he was the highest scoring defenceman in league history.
 In 79 NHL playoff games, he added 8 goals and 26 assists for 34 points.
 Hollett was the last member of the original-era Ottawa Senators still active at the time of his retirement.

+In 2023 he would be named one of the top 100 Bruins players of all time.